guerreropaula/synthetic-corpus-ca-es/scripts/README.md

 ---

 ### 03_build_corpus.py
-Reads source texts from `data/raw/` and translations from `data/processed/`, removes MT prompt-artefact lines (matching the pattern `[Texto literario...]`), aligns documents at the paragraph level, and writes the final corpus.
+Reads source texts from `data/raw/` and translations from `data/processed/`, removes MT prompt-artefact lines (matching the pattern `[Texto literario...]`, `[Literary...]`), aligns documents at the paragraph level, and writes the final corpus.

+Paragraph counts between source and translation are compared after splitting on blank lines.
+If they differ, semantic alignment is performed using `intfloat/multilingual-e5-large` via a DP alignment algorithm (vecalign-style) that allows many-to-one merging with a configurable gap penalty.

 **Flags:**
 - `--dry-run` — preview which lines would be removed without modifying files.